-Hi, my name is Paul Bradley and I am a veteran software developer with over 21 years programming experience.
-I currently specialise in cross platform software development, creating software which runs on Windows, Linux and Android.
+Hi, my name is Paul Bradley.
+I am a software developer with over 21 years programming experience.
+I currently specialise in cross platform software development creating software which runs on Windows and Linux.

-I am currently employed by the National Health Service creating innovative medical software to assist doctors and consultants with their day to day operations.
+I am currently employed by the National Health Service creating innovative medical software to assist doctors & consultants with their day to day operations.
 You can review my skills, proficiencies and experience by visiting my work profile.

 Outside of my NHS work I volunteer as a parent governor at the local village primary school, and help raise funds for the school as a member of the PTA.
 I am also an elected member of the local astronomical society.